stmork/sctqtgen/README.md

 ~~~
 callback.
 So you can overload this method for some appropriate logging.

-Additionally the you can turn off generating the log calls for release
+Additionally you can turn off generating the log calls for release builds.
-builds.
-The default logging method is generated anyway so there is no need
+The default logging method is generated anyway so there is no need to adjust
-to adjust your overloaded code.
+your overloaded code.

 The header contains the
 ~~~